Adventures in Machine Learning

 While there is no known cure for Parkinson’s Disease, early diagnosis and treatment can help manage the symptoms and slow down its progression.
 Thanks to advancements in technology, medical researchers can now utilize machine learning models to predict and diagnose Parkinson’s Disease.

 In this article, we will discuss how to develop an ML model for Parkinson’s disease using Python and a relevant dataset.
-To start, we need to import the necessary libraries that we will be using throughout the project.

 The dataset we will be using contains various features that help us predict Parkinson’s Disease.
 Some of these features include age, sex, and neurophysiological parameters such as tremor and rigidity.